 Posted 2019 May 31

-I've been giving some of my vintage sewing machines a workout with a few small projects just to keep them tuned up and sewing smoothly.
+I like to give my vintage sewing machines a workout with a few small projects just to keep them tuned up and sewing smoothly, and lately that means cloth gift bags.

 Posted 2019 May 24

 This project combines four of my favorite things: a digitizing challenge, a freestanding lace project, a Christmas ornament, AND Looney Tunes!
-What could be better?
+What on earth could it be?

 Posted 2019 May 17